VictorSuarezL/VictorSuarezL/README.md

 Currently, I am a student at 42 Telefonica School of Programming, where I am further honing my programming skills and expanding my knowledge in software development.

-Here are some highlights of what you'll find in my GitHub repositories:

-- 📚 Projects related to computational social science and data analysis
-- 🤖 Implementations of machine learning models and algorithms
-- 💻 Code samples and tutorials on Python, R, and C
-- 🌱 Ongoing learning projects and experiments

 Feel free to explore my repositories and reach out to me if you have any questions or collaboration opportunities.
 You can contact me through the following channels:

 - ➡️ Linkedin: [linkedin](www.linkedin.com/in/victor-sanz-suarez-lledo)